Macular Degeneration

 • A dark or empty area appearing in the center of vision

 There are two forms of AMD: dry (non-neovascular) and wet (neovascular).
-AMD initially begins as the dry form with gradual thinning of the retina, loss of retinal pigment and the formation of small, round nodules beneath the retina called drusen.
-Vision loss with dry AMD is slower and can be less severe than with wet AMD although patients with dry AMD may develop significant visual damage after many years with the disease.
-There is currently no specific treatment for dry AMD although dietary modification and vitamin supplementation may slow the progression of vision loss.
+AMD initially begins as the dry form with gradual thinning of the retina, loss of retinal pigment, and the formation of small, round nodules beneath the retina called drusen.
+Vision loss with dry AMD is slower and can be less severe than with wet AMD, although patients with dry AMD may develop significant visual damage after many years with the disease.
+There are lifestyle, dietary, and vitamin recommendations that may slow the progression of vision loss in dry AMD.
+Specific medical treatments are also available, and may reduce the rate of loss of certain retinal cells affected by age-related macular degeneration.
+Treatment is individualized and should be discussed with your doctor.

-Recent advances in retinal research allow doctors at NBVC to successfully treat many patients with early-stage wet AMD with the help of intraocular medication and, sometimes, lasers.
-These new treatments have greatly improved the prognosis for patients in the early stage of the disease.
+Our doctors have successfully treated many patients with early-stage wet AMD with the help of intraocular medication and, sometimes, lasers.
+These treatments have greatly improved the prognosis for patients in the early stage of the disease.
 The presence of effective treatment also increases the importance of early detection.
-Early detection is more likely with regular retinal examinations and if the patient seeks prompt attention when new symptoms arise.
+Early detection is more likely with regular retinal examinations and when the patient promptly seeks attention as new symptoms arise.